Ancient Hawaii: Religion and the kapu system

-Chiefs
+Rulers

 The four biggest islands, the island of Hawaiʻi, Maui, Kauaʻi and Oʻahu were generally ruled by their own aliʻi nui (supreme ruler) with lower ranking subordinate chiefs called aliʻi ʻaimoku, ruling individual districts with land agents called konohiki.

 All these dynasties were interrelated and regarded all the Hawaiian people (and possibly all humans) as descendants of legendary parents, Wākea (symbolizing the air) and his wife Papa (symbolizing the earth).
 Up to the late eighteenth century, the island of Hawaiʻi had been ruled by one line descended from Umi-a-Liloa.
 At the death of Keaweʻīkekahialiʻiokamoku, a lower ranking chief, Alapainui, overthrew the two sons of the former ruler who were next in line as the island's aliʻi nui.

 Assuming five to ten generations per century, the Aliʻi ʻAimoku dynasties were around three to six centuries old at 1800 CE.
 The Tahitian settlement of the Hawaiian islands is believed to have taken place in the thirteenth century.
 The aliʻi and other social castes were presumably established during this period.

-Complex economy

-The ancient Hawaiian economy became complex over time.
-People began to specialize in specific skills.
-Generations of families became committed to certain careers: roof thatchers, house builders, stone grinders, bird catchers who would make the feather cloaks of the alii, canoe builders.
-Soon, entire islands began to specialize in certain skilled trades.
-Oahu became the chief kapa (tapa bark cloth) manufacturer.
-Maui became the chief canoe manufacturer.
-The island of Hawaii exchanged bales of dried fish.

 First recorded European contact

-European contact with the Hawaiian islands marked the beginning of the end of the ancient Hawaii period.
-In 1778, British Captain James Cook landed first on Kauai, then sailed southwards to observe and explore the other islands in the chain.
+By chance in January 1778, British Captain James Cook encountered the Hawaiian Islands while crossing the Pacific during his third voyage of exploration.
+He landed first on Kauaʻi, then Niʻihau before leaving the vicinity to continue his mission to explore the Pacific coast of North America.